Mahanandi

 1 tablespoon of lime juice

 Take them all in a clean pot.
-Cook on medium heat for about 15 minutes, stirring in-between.
+Cook on medium heat, stirring in-between.
 The sugar will melt and the fruit will break down.
 Within 15 to 20 minutes, The soggy, watery mass will come together into solid, moist lump, like halwa or kova and set.
 Turn off the heat.
-Let it cool for few minutes and store in a clean jar.
+Let it cool completely and store in a clean jar.

 Mango Jam